 Most garages already hold tools, bikes, boxes, and half-finished projects, so the open floor is smaller than it looks.
 People underestimate how much room a table needs once you add the space to draw a cue back on every shot.

-A typical two-car garage runs about 22 feet by 20 feet.
+Most two-car garages land somewhere around 20 by 22 feet.
 That’s enough for a 7-foot table with room to shoot around it, and sometimes enough to keep one car inside too, but built-in shelving and storage eat into it fast.
 If space is tight, our guide to the best pool tables for small spaces covers tables that fit without crowding you out of the room.

 If the tape says a full 8-footer won’t leave room to shoot, size down.
 A 7-foot table you can move around beats a bigger one jammed against the wall.